 Car emissions are big news.
 The government plans to ban the sale of all new diesel cars in 2030, making eco-friendly cars such as electric and hybrid models more popular than ever.
 This is all being done to try and prevent the damaging impacts of global warming, but which cars have the lowest emissions, and which ones will do the best for our environment?

 Cars with low emissions don’t have to mean cars with low performance.
-We look at the best of both worlds to give you a great driving experience that’s just as good for planet Earth.
+We look at the best low emission new car lease deals to give you a great driving experience that’s just as good for planet Earth.

 First, let’s look at what makes something a low emission car.
 According to the UK government, low emission cars are those with CO2 exhaust emissions of 75 g/km or less.